guanghaoyin/CVRKD-IQA/README.md

 }
 ```
 ## Acknowledgements
-Part of our model is built on [HyperIQA](https://github.com/SSL92/hyperIQA).
+Part of our code is built on [HyperIQA](https://github.com/SSL92/hyperIQA).
 We thank the authors for sharing their codes.
 Also thanks for the support of [Bytedance.Inc](https://github.com/bytedance)